gustavoalito/BeCode/Phishing/1.phishing_analysis/Email5_analysis.md

 ---

-## Eùail is in Dutch.
+## This email is in Dutch.
 You'll find the translation to English below:

 `MEET US THROUGH WHATSAPP
 THIS WORKS BETTER THAN TINDER
 100% Free meeting and meeting via WhatsApp.
 Does that exist?
 Of course!
 Read more about it here >>
 Flirting for singles becomes child's play here.
 And do you already have a partner?
 Our WhatsApp contacts provide more variety.

-The solution, therefore, to get to know new people quickly and easily, from a distance.
+The solution, therefore, is to get to know new people quickly and easily, from a distance.
 Now also available in the Netherlands and Belgium, so give it a try!`

 ### Email timestamp